27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \alpha\left(\mathbf{r}\right) = \exp\left(i\mathbf{k}\cdot\mathbf{r}\right). \end{align} \]

-The distance between the centers of two hexagons is called $d$ (from now on this quantity is called the lattice constant).
-Now define the central difference quotient in the j direction for $1 \leq j \leq 3$
+The distance between the centers of two hexagons is denoted by $d$ (from now on this quantity is referred to as the lattice constant).
+One now defines, for $1 \leq j \leq 3$, the central difference quotient in the $j$-direction by

 \[ \begin{align} \delta_j\alpha &= \frac{\alpha\left(\mathbf{r} + \mathbf{i}_j\frac{d}{2}\right) - \alpha\left(\mathbf{r} - \mathbf{i}_j\frac{d}{2}\right)}{d}. \end{align} \]